groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/spreadsheet.md

 ## Convert Excel workbook to PDF

-Nowadays PDF format has become one of the common ways to share documents between people and organizations of any kind.
+Nowadays, PDF format has become one of the common ways to share documents between people and organizations of any kind.
 In software development, it is also quite a popular use case to convert Excel workbooks into PDF format.
-GroupDocs.Conversion keeps great display accuracy when converting XLSX/XLS workbooks to PDF and no additional software is required.
+GroupDocs.Conversion keeps great display accuracy when converting XLSX/XLS workbooks to PDF, and no additional software is required.

 Use the [Converter](https://reference.groupdocs.com/conversion/net/groupdocs.conversion/converter) class to save an Excel workbook to PDF using its [Convert](https://reference.groupdocs.com/conversion/net/groupdocs.conversion/converter/convert/#convert_16) method.
 There is a complete list of steps that should be followed for XLSX to PDF conversion: